ghc-proposals/ghc-proposals/proposals/0000-unordered_redundant_commas.rst

 - default clauses
 - record-like occurrences (declarations, patterns, constructions)

-This proposal does not include yet using redundant commas in next unordered structures:
+This proposal does not include yet using extra commas in next unordered structures:

 - fixity "lists"